 9. Remind them you are thinking of them and the loved one who died.
 Visits, cards and phone calls speak volumes about how much you care.

 10. Remember them after the holidays.
 Sometimes the post-holiday period can prove to be even more difficult.
 Checking in after the holidays to see how the person is doing is also important.

-If you or someone you know seeks grief counseling from any of our affiliates, please contact an affiliate near you:
+If you or someone you know could benefit from grief counseling, please contact an Ohio’s Hospice affiliate near you:

 Ohio’s Hospice of Dayton: 937.258.4991.